Chaos and Creativity: Recording, ‘This Fairground Night’. Parts 1 - 6

 For the time being work in the studio has ground to a bit of a halt – day-jobs and illness preventing further recording and production work.
 Instead, I have decided to work on the final ‘tag’ a part that I have already written but not fully realised.
 Currently it has a two-part harmony running through the whole of its 50+ seconds.
 I want to hear what it sounds like with a fuller, choir type part.
 I am trying to create an emotional ending because the words suggest this, I need a few extra parts, a different voice to swell out the sound, I have just the person in mind.

 I have encouraged my daughter to be involved in music and performance pretty much since she was a young child with varying degrees of success.
+She knows about the music industry though.
 When she was barely a toddler, she came out on the road with me and her mom and was present at all the festivals where I performed with my former band, Smiling Knives.
 In Mongolia she playfully crawled around on the grasslands whilst I rehearsed in a Yurt with my fellow ‘Knives’ in readiness to take the stage.
 She has been developing her singing skills for the last three years.
-I ask her the question, to my surprise (delight) she agrees to sing.
+I ask the question.
+‘Would you like to sing on my new composition?’
+To my surprise (delight) she agrees to sing.

 Over several evenings in early February, I get her to practice her parts – harmony and melody.
 We attempt the recording – these last for three short separate sessions.
 I rough mix the parts to check I have what I need.
-I create the new stems which I send to Mr B. The choir part is taking shape.
+I create the new stems which I send to Mr B. The choir part is taking shape and I'm delighted.
 I just need to coax my reluctant teenager to join me in the studio, with enthusiasm, she agrees.

-The next available studio space is at the end of February (27th) – this is the date slated for Mac to sing his vocals, Steve to add his already charted, piano/Wurlitzer part and … my daughter to add her vocal parts as well.
+The next available studio space is at the end of February (27th) – this is the date slated for Mac to record his vocals, Steve to add his already charted, piano/Wurlitzer parts and … my daughter to add her vocal parts as well.
 It’s going to be a busy one!